-Management Statement Action Mgt Team Time Frame Performance Measures 3.7A Interpretive Signs - Interpretive signage and e-Interpretive signage is environmental education is sites when it provit encouraged where appropriate on walking tracks. • Visual and enviror considered prior to application. ignage and - Interpretive signage is installed in strategic MBB education is sites when it provides and promotes community awareness and environmental education.
-Visual and environmental impact is considered prior to approval of interpretive signage.
+Management Statement Action Mgt Team Time Frame Performance Measures 3.7A Interpretive Signs Interpretive signage and Interpretive signage is environmental education is sites when it providence appropriate on community awareness walking tracks. • Visual and environ considered prior to appropriate on signage.
+Interpretive signage and e-Interpretive signage is installed in strategic MBB environmental education is sites when it provides and promotes encouraged where appropriate on community awareness and environmental education. • Visual and environmental impact is considered prior to approval of interpretive signage.
 MBB 0 Greater public awareness and understanding of the natural area environment.